d2l-ai/d2l-en/chapter_convolutional-modern/alexnet.md

     1. Design a better model that works directly on $28 \times 28$ images.
 1. Modify the batch size, and observe the changes in throughput (images/s), accuracy, and GPU memory.
 1. Apply dropout and ReLU to LeNet-5.
 Does it improve?
 Can you improve things further by preprocessing to take advantage of the invariances inherent in the images?
 1. Can you make AlexNet overfit?
-Which feature do you need to remove/change to break training?
+Which feature do you need to remove or change to break training?

 :begin_tab:`mxnet`
 [Discussions](https://discuss.d2l.ai/t/75)